ptrtmv/DRL_MultiAgent_Tennis/README.md

 ## Instructions

 You can run the project via the **Jupiter** notebook `Tennis.ipynb`.
 The classes defining the agent and its "brain" are stored in `agent.py`.
 The networks are defined in `networks.py`.
-The memory tree used for the prioritized replay buffer is saved in the `tree.py` file.
-We are grateful for the code provided by [__jaromiru__](https://github.com/jaromiru/AI-blog/blob/master/SumTree.py).
+The memory tree used for the prioritized replay buffer is saved in the `tree.py` file and is based on the [code provided by __jaromiru__](https://github.com/jaromiru/AI-blog/blob/master/SumTree.py) (many thanks :)).
 For more information on this topic you can visit his very good blog post [here](https://jaromiru.com/2016/11/07/lets-make-a-dqn-double-learning-and-prioritized-experience-replay/).